flashbots/builder/README.md

 possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".

 FLASHBOTS_BUILDER_RATE_LIMIT_MAX_BURST - determines the maximum number of events the builder can accommodate at any point in time

+FLASHBOTS_BUILDER_RATE_LIMIT_RESUBMIT_INTERVAL - determines the interval at which builder will resubmit block submissions
 ```

 ## Metrics